 The seminars have been jointly organized since 2007 by the Van Gogh Museum and the University of Amsterdam, as part of the Art History Master’s course.
 The aim is to encourage students to perform in-depth study of an important theme relating to the Van Gogh Museum’s collection.

-Visiting Fellow 2023
+Visiting Fellow 2024

-The subject of this year's Visiting Fellow is the always fascinating relationship between Van Gogh and Gauguin, especially as reflected in their artistic legacies.
-Prof Belinda Thomson (Honorary Professor Edinburgh College of Art) is hosting the seminar Curating their Legacies.
+In 2023, the subject was the always fascinating relationship between Van Gogh and Gauguin, especially as reflected in their artistic legacies.
+Prof Belinda Thomson (Honorary Professor Edinburgh College of Art) was hosting the seminar Curating their Legacies.
 The Packaging and Presentation of Van Gogh and Gauguin.

-In the English-language lecture Van Gogh versus Gauguin: Friendship, Competition, Rivalry; Simplification, Distortion, Drama, Belinda Thomson explores how Van Gogh and Gauguin are often compared with each other.
+In the lecture on Sunday 11 June 2023, Van Gogh versus Gauguin: Friendship, Competition, Rivalry; Simplification, Distortion, Drama, Belinda Thomson explored how Van Gogh and Gauguin are often compared with each other.

 Prof Frances Fowle (University of Edinburgh and National Galleries of Scotland) gave a seminar entitled: Women collectors of 19th-century art: influence, philanthropy, exchange.